-Saturday night the boys at Pencey always get steak for dinner.
-Primarily, Holden tells us, this is because everyone's parents come to visit on Sunday, and this way, when they ask what their son had for dinner last night, he'll say "steak."
+Why?
+Parents visit on Sunday, so, when they ask their son what he had for dinner last night, he'll say "steak."

 Holden and his friend Mal Brossard take the bus into town for the night.
-He convinces Mal to let Ackley come along with them (because otherwise the kid will sit in his room and pick his pimples all night).
+He convinces Mal to let Ackley come along with them, because otherwise the kid will sit in his room and pick his pimples all night.
+What a pal.

-Once Ackley leaves, Holden puts on pajamas, a bathrobe, and his red hunting hat to write Stradlater's composition.
+Finally, he gets out of there.
+Holden puts on his jammies, a bathrobe, and his red hunting hat to write Stradlater's composition.

-It's supposed to be a descriptive work, but Holden can't think of a room or a house or anything like that as he was supposed to write.
+It's supposed to be a descriptive work, but Holden can't think of a room or a house or anything like that.
 All he can think of is his brother Allie's baseball mitt.

 Allie was left-handed and (accordingly) had a left-handed fielder's mitt.
-The thing about it is that it was covered in poems that Allie had written on in green ink so that he'd have something to do (that is, read the poems).
+The thing about it is that it was covered in poems that Allie had written on in green ink so that he'd have something to do while hanging around in the ballfield (that is, read the poems).

-So that's what Holden writes the composition about – the baseball glove.
-He listens to Ackley snoring and feels "a little sorry for the crazy sonuvabitch."
+Listening to Ackley snoring, Holden feels "a little sorry for the crazy sonuvabitch."